thomaskejser/modern-cmake/docs/blog.md

 This sets the basic rules:

-- You need at least version 3.24 of CMake to build this
+- You need at least version 3.24 of CMake to build this.
 - The project (which matches the namespace you picked earlier) is called `demo`
 - We are using C++ version 23
 - The Cmake modules we use are in the root.